zedlopez/ifm/Examples/SaintEligius.md

 	say "You descend the steps quickly and step into the small foyer, allowing yourself to be searched for weapons, before going on to...";
 	continue the action.

 Diamond Market is down from Cobbled Alley.
-"The roof is vaulted and painted in allegorical images representing Plenty, the Riches of the Earth, and Saint Eligius, patron of goldsmiths and jewelers.line-so-blankUnder their watchful eye, dozens of men in sober black robes sit; and on the tables before them are rubies, emeralds, sapphires from oversea, but most of all diamonds, both raw and cut."
+"The roof is vaulted and painted in allegorical images representing Plenty, the Riches of the Earth, and Saint Eligius, patron of goldsmiths and jewelers.

+Under their watchful eye, dozens of men in sober black robes sit; and on the tables before them are rubies, emeralds, sapphires from oversea, but most of all diamonds, both raw and cut."

 The burly guard is a man in Diamond Market.
 "A burly guard patrols quite close to you, but even he is more sumptuously dressed than the average burly guard, and his buttons shine."